Research Robots Humanoid Applications Industries Technology Contact

 Environmental Robustness

-Millimeter waves (typically 60GHz or 77GHz) penetrate dust, smoke, fog, and rain, providing reliable data in harsh factory conditions where cameras are blinded.
+Millimeter waves (60GHz or 77GHz) cut through dust, smoke, fog, rain—rock-solid in gritty plants where cameras fail.

 4D Point Cloud